dbynoe/LedSign_with_serial/README.md

 LED display with Animated GIF Playback, Conway's Game of Life, and incoming serial data scrolling.
 This is the code used to drive the blinky light display at Calgary Protospace.

+Principal modifications to the SmartMatrix and Conway code include:
+ - Removing delay() functions and replacing them with a timer, allowing repeated trips through loop()
+ - Adding in hooks to escape and return from the animated GIF player mid playback on reciving incoming serial data
+ - Adding in a hardware serial recieve port on pin 0 for connecting to an external wifi bridge

 For hardware you will need:
  - the SmartMatrix library from: https://github.com/pixelmatix/SmartMatrix
  - a teensy 3.1